|

 The caid_laurels Mailing List.
 For those Companions with e-mail, there

 is a Caid-wide mailing list also.
 This is caid_laurels@egroups.com.
-This

-your elevation, then go to www.egroups.com and follow the prompts to sign
+mailing list after your elevation, then go to www.egroups.com and

 The Caid Laurel Web-site.
-In 1999, this is an area that we are just moving
+In 1999, this is an area that we are just

-provide easy access to public information about our group, and how we
+Internet to help provide easy access to public information about our

-can keep touch with companions not on the North American continent.
+group, and how we can keep touch with companions not on the North

 Laurel Prize Tourneys.
 This is an idea that we picked up from the SCA